LERa: Replanning with Visual Feedback in Instruction Following: METHOD

 \subsection{The LERa Approach}

-LERa makes fairly general assumptions about an agent's architecture, requiring three main modules: (1)~Task Planner, (2)~Subtask Executor, and (3)Subtask Checker (Fig.\ref{fig:method_overview}).
-The Task Planner (1) generates a task plan $P$ from language instructions $I$ and additional information, managing task execution by assigning the next action $a_i$.
-The Subtask Executor (2) produces low-level actions, potentially incorporating navigation and motion planning.
-The The Subtask Checker (3) verifies task execution using environment feedback, requesting the next action $a_{i+1}$ if successful or triggering replanning from LERa (4) if an error occurs.
+LERa makes fairly general assumptions about an agent's architecture, requiring three main modules: 1)~a Task Planner, 2)~a Task Executor, and 3)~a Task Checker (Fig.\ref{fig:method_overview}).
+After the Task Planner (1) has generated a task plan $P$ from the language instruction $I$ and, possibly, the environment initial state, the workflow is as follows: (i)~the Task Planner (1) manages task execution by assigning the next action $a_i$; (ii)~the Task Executor (2) produces low-level actions, potentially incorporating navigation and motion planning; (iii)~the Task Checker (3) verifies task execution using environment feedback, then either requests the next action $a_{i+1}$ if execution is successful or triggers replanning by LERa (4) if an error occurs.
 Due to its modular structure, LERa does not depend on how the initial plan is generated.
 It requires only that the input to the replanner be a sequence of actions to revise, enabling integration with various high-level planning systems.

 The LERa module updates the agent’s plan $P$ to a revised plan $P'$, mitigating execution errors.
-It either sends $P'$ to the Task Planner or directly provides a corrected action $a'_{i+1}$ to the Subtask Executor.
-LERa operates in three main steps: \textit{Look}, \textit{Explain}, and \textit{Replan}.
-The algorithm for LERa's operation is presented in Algorithm~\ref{alg:alg}, and Fig.~\ref{fig:replan} illustrates a step-by-step example of replanning.
+It operates in three main steps: \textit{Look}, \textit{Explain}, and \textit{Replan}.
+The algorithm for LERa's operation is presented in Algorithm~\ref{alg:alg}, and Fig.~\ref{fig:replan} illustrates a step-by-step example of the replanning process.

-\textbf{Look Step:} At the moment of task $a_t$ execution failure ($SC(a_t) = 0$), the agent captures the visual observation $O_t$.
-Based on $O_t$ and $a_t$, LERa creates a scene description and provides examples of various failure reasons.
-The predicted description is called $L$.
+\textbf{Look Step:} At the moment of the execution failure of a task $a_t$ ($TC(a_t) = 0$), the agent captures the visual observation $O_t$.
+Based on $O_t$ and $a_t$, LERa creates a scene description and provides various failure reasons.
+The predicted description is denoted by $L$.

 \textbf{Explain Step:} Given the current plan $P$, the failed action $a_t$, and the information from the previous step $L$, LERa outputs a textual description of the error and a conceptual sequence of new actions -- $E$.